Victoria government logo

 • Applies maximum penalties for contravention of 1,800 penalty units for an individual; or 10,000 penalty units for a corporation.

-After the assessment is complete, the Minister for Aboriginal Affairs may then decide whether the area warrants an Ongoing Protection Declaration.
+After the assessment is complete, the Minister for Treaty and First Peoples may then decide whether the area warrants an Ongoing Protection Declaration.

 Ongoing Protection Declarations

-The Minister for Aboriginal Affairs may make an Ongoing Protection Declaration for an Aboriginal cultural heritage place or object of significance to Aboriginal people.
+The Minister for Treaty and First Peoples may make an Ongoing Protection Declaration for an Aboriginal cultural heritage place or object of significance to Aboriginal people.

-The VAHCExternal Link or any RAPExternal Link may ask the Minister for Aboriginal Affairs to make an Ongoing Protection Declaration.
+The VAHC or any RAP may ask the Minister for Treaty and First Peoples to make an Ongoing Protection Declaration.

 An Ongoing Protection Declaration is a permanent declaration that: